 The language and word choice should involve the five senses and portray emotion and meaning.

 The details provided should be enough to give readers a clear, comprehensive picture.

 Go through the essay removing grammatical mistakes and errors in mechanics, clichés, and overuse of adjectives and adverbs.
 Another pair of eyes can help you weed out these issues.
 Once done with this step, you should have a good, error-free descriptive essay ready for submission.

 Hopefully, after going through this article, you have an idea about how to write a good essay based on the various descriptive essay topics mentioned.
-You’ll also find a lot of descriptive essay examples online to further assist you in writing your essay.
-You can also get assistance in the form of quality custom essays to use as a descriptive essay sample from Writingelites.net.
+You’ll also find many descriptive essay examples online to further assist you in writing your essay.
+Additionally, you can get assistance in the form of quality custom essays to use as a descriptive essay sample from writingelites.net.